-Risk of burning!
+Risk of burns!

-The hotplates and the area around them get very hot.
+- The hotplates and surrounding area (particularly the hob surround, if fitted) become very hot.
 Never touch the hot surfaces.
-Keep children away.

-- The hotplate heats up but the display does not work.
+Keep children at a safe distance. - The hotplate heats up but the display does not work.
 Switch off the circuit breaker in the fuse box.
 Contact the after-sales service. - Metal objects on the hob quickly become very hot.
 Never place metal objects (such as knives, forks, spoons and lids) on the hob. - After each use, always turn off the hob at the main switch.
 Do not wait until the hob turns off automatically after the pan is removed.